tantalum7/WCS/README.md

 Also, this class is mostly a wrapper, so security concerns should be directed towards the Windows API itself.

 ## Limitations
-Crypt.ProtectData() is avaiable From Windows XP onwards Python 2.7 and 3.x supported.
+* Crypt.ProtectData() is available From Windows XP onwards
+* Python 2.7 and 3.x supported.

 ## TODO
 Maybe a *nix equivalent, to make it cross compatiable.
 Suggestions welcomed.